liamcremers/SE_Exam_GD11_Cremers_Liam/README.md

 - A zipped package with the following structure:
   - `SE_Exam_GD11_Cremers_Liam.rar`
   - **Contents**:
     - `Game`: Release build, Lua scripts, and all dependencies/resources.
-  - `Project` Project folder (includes project source files)
+    - `Project`: Project folder (includes project source files)
       - `src`: Source files and project structure.
       - `Game`: Release build, Lua scripts, and all dependencies/resources.
-    - `Lua`: Lua files are kept in a seperate folder
+      - `Lua`: Lua files are kept in a separate folder.
-    - `cmake`: Cmake files to enhance the clarity of my CMakeLists.txt
+      - `cmake`: CMake files to enhance the clarity of the CMakeLists.txt.
-    - `NOTE`: i used the following source_groups/filters ('Visual Studio' specific)
+      - `NOTE`: The following source_groups/filters are used ('Visual Studio' specific):
-      - `Engine Files`: Here are the files used in Kevin's Engine except for Game.cpp and Game.h
+        - `Engine Files`: Files used in Kevin's Engine except for Game.cpp and Game.h
-        - `Source Files`: Source Files included with Kevin's Engine
+          - `Source Files`: Source files included with Kevin's Engine.
         - `Game Files`: Game.h & Game.cpp
-        - `Lua`: All Lua-files found in Lua folder in Project
+          - `Lua`: All Lua files found in the Lua folder in the Project.
-      - `Resource Files`: Resources used specifically for the game
+        - `Resource Files`: Resources used specifically for the game.

 ## How to Run
 1. Unzip the provided package.
-2. Navigate to the `Game Folder`.
+2. Navigate to the `Game` folder.
 3. Run the executable to launch the default game.
 4. (Optional) Use the drag-and-drop system to load other Lua scripts if available.

 ## Notes
 - Focus is placed on clean, maintainable code in both C++ and Lua, with extensibility and performance optimization considered.
 - EmmyLua annotations are provided to enhance usability when editing Lua scripts.
+- Ensure you have the necessary dependencies installed, such as the Lua runtime and any required libraries.
+- The project is built using the Ninja generator for CMake, ensuring fast and efficient builds.